Uyarndha Manithan: Casting

 When the script was ready, Meiyappan's sons and the film's co-producers M. Saravanan, M. Kumaran and M. Murugan narrated it to Sivaji Ganesan at his residence, Annai Illam.
 Ganesan initially refused to play the main character, Raju, as he felt the supporting character Gopal had more impact than Raju, and offered to act as Gopal.
-However, on Saravanan's insistence, Ganesan played the role of Raju.
-Uyarndha Manithan thus became the 125th film to star Ganesan, and his first with AVM since Pachhai Vilakku (1964).
-The role of Gopal was played by S. A. Ashokan, and Ganesan assisted him for acting in the scene where Gopal dies of a heart attack.
-This was the debut film for Poornam Viswanathan, who portrayed Vimala's (Sowcar Janaki) father.
-Sowcar Janaki was selected to portray Ganesan's wife.
+However, on Saravanan's insistence, Ganesan played the role of Raju, and the role of Gopal went to S. A. Ashokan.
+Uyarndha Manithan became the 125th film to star Ganesan, and his first with AVM since Pachhai Vilakku (1964).
 When M. Saravanan asked about Ganesan's salary to Ganesan's younger brother V. C. Shanmugham, who spoke on Ganesan's behalf, Shanmugham said that Ganesan was willing to accept any amount that AVM could afford to offer.
 Taking this to be a vague statement as Shanmugham did not state Ganesan's salary properly, Saravanan discovered that Ganesan accepted ₹200,000 (US$26,667 in 1968) for one of A. P. Nagarajan's latest films.
 Since Thiruvilaiyadal (1965), Nagarajan's films were made in Eastmancolor, and because Uyarndha Manidhan was made in black-and-white and costume designing for the film was less as compared to those of Nagarajan's films, M. Saravanan decided to pay ₹150,000 (US$20,000 in 1968) to Ganesan.
+Sowcar Janaki, who portrayed Raju's possessive wife Vimala, felt her character was depicted "negatively", so some changes to the character were made at her request.
+This was the debut film for Poornam Viswanathan, who portrayed Vimala's father.